-- where the children will live
+- Where the Children will live

-We can help you prepare and agree a Children Agreement or a Consent Order that can be approved and sealed by the Court.
+Our family solicitors London can help you prepare and agree a Children Agreement or a Consent Order that can be approved and sealed by the Court.

 Before making an application to Court for a Child Arrangement Orders you must show you’ve attended a meeting to see if mediation is right for you.
 You will not have to have a meeting in certain cases, for example if there’s been domestic abuse or if social services are involved.

-Types of Court Order
+Types Of Court Order

-- where your child lives
+- Where your child lives

-- when your child spends time with each parent
+- When your child spends time with each parent

-A ‘specific issue order’ is used to look at a specific question about how the child is being brought up, for example:
+A ‘Specific Issue Order’ is used to look at a specific question about how the child is being brought up, for example:

-- what school they go to
+- What school they go to

-- if they should have a religious education
+- If they should have a religious education

-All mothers and most fathers have legal rights and responsibilities as a parent – known as ‘parental responsibility’.
-If you are a father and you are unsure if you have Parental Responsibility then please ask us and we can advise you whether you have parental responsibility as a right or whether you need to make a separate application to gain parental responsibility.
+All mothers and most fathers have legal rights and responsibilities as a parent – known as ‘Parental Responsibility’.
+If you are a father and you are unsure if you have Parental Responsibility, then please ask our solicitors and we can advise you whether you have parental responsibility as a right or whether you need to make a separate application for a parental responsibility order.

-- provide a home for the child
+- Provide a home for the child

-- protect and maintain the child
+- Protect and maintain the child

 - If you have parental responsibility for a child you don’t live with, you don’t necessarily have a right to contact with them – but the other parent still needs to keep you updated about their well-being and progress.